AlgoMystique/She-Codes-Syd-Portfolio-Project/README.md

 I also added links to my **GitHub** and **LinkedIn** profiles so users can explore more of my work and professional background.

----

-## 📄 Content Requirements
+## 📄 Contents

-This portfolio meets all the required content elements:
+This portfolio includes the below content elements:

-- [x] Profile picture included
+- [x] Profile picture
 - [x] 100+ word biography
 - [x] Working contact form (Basin)
 - [x] Projects section
-- [x] Links to external sites (GitHub, LinkedIn)
+- [x] Links to external sites (GitHub, LinkedIn, DevCommunity)

----

 ## 🛠️ Technical Features